- Footnotes in History -

 I found this article interesting on a number of levels.
 For one, the article doesn't mention this but Kentucky was already part of the SIAA (which later became the Southern Conference which later split into the SEC and ACC) at the time.
 If UK had joined this midwest conference, the entire backdrop would have changed from a Southern university to a midwestern one.
 I wonder how things would have played out in this scenario in terms of UK building its basketball legacy.
 This conference would have gone up against the well established Western Conference (which later became known as the Big Ten).

-I also found it very interesting and even prophetic Rockne's quotes about how people view teams which don't subject themselves to the rules and regulations of a governing body, seeing how Notre Dame has been one of the biggest holdouts in terms of joining a conference (and remains so today wrt football).
+I also found it very interesting and even prophetic Rockne's quotes about how people view teams which don't subject themselves to the rules and regulations of a governing body, seeing how Notre Dame has been one of the biggest holdouts in terms of joining a conference (and remains so today with respect to football).

 Return to top.